Estimated reading time: 5 minutes

-In some areas, the current demand for qualified skilled trade jobs is outpacing available skilled trade workers, a trend that isn’t new.
+In some areas, the current demand for qualified, skilled trade jobs is outpacing available trade workers, a trend that isn’t new.

 According to the Manufacturing Institute, over 2 million jobs in the manufacturing sector alone will remain empty all the way 2030.

-Medical skilled trades may have more opportunities due to the pandemic.
-As of Oct 11, 2021, BLS is predicting 16% job growth in the healthcare sector, with around 2.6 million jobs added by 2029.
+Medical trades may have more opportunities due to the pandemic.
+As of Oct 11, 2021, BLS predicts 16% job growth in the healthcare sector, with around 2.6 million jobs added by 2029.

-No matter what industry you ultimately decide to go into, future demand is an important aspect to consider.
+No matter what industry you decide to go into, future demand is an important aspect.
 No job market is 100% predictable, but some factors can indicate future long-term growth or slowdown.

-Many skilled trades can be lucrative careers with many opportunities.
-Whether you want to learn anything from culinary to an industrial skilled trade, the first step is finding guidance for your new career path.
+Many trades can be lucrative careers with many opportunities.
+Whether you want to learn anything from culinary to an industrial, skilled trade, the first step is finding guidance for your new career path.

 At InterCoast College, we offer programs designed to assist you in reaching your professional and personal goals.
 Contact us for more information or to get started on your new future today.